HarperDB/documentation/docs/developers/replication/README.md

   name: String!
 }
 ```
+You can also control which nodes data is replicated to, and how many nodes data is replicated to.
+By default, HarperDB will replicate data to all nodes in the cluster, but you can control where data is replicated to with the [sharding configuration and APIs](./sharding.md).

 By default replication will connect on the operations API network interface/port (9925 by default).
 You can configure the replication port in the `replication` section.
 For example, to change the replication port to 9930:

 ```yaml